 Federal Direct Graduate PLUS loans disbursed on or after October 1, 2017 through September 30, 2018 have a 4.264 percent origination fee.

 The borrower must be a U.S. citizen or eligible non-citizen and have a satisfactory credit rating.
 He or she must be enrolled at least half-time, not be in default on a prior federal loan, or owe a refund on any federal student aid program.

 In a typical academic year, Federal Direct Loans are disbursed in two installments.
 When the academic period is for one semester or for the summer term, one disbursement is permitted at the beginning of the term.
 During the regular academic year (fall/spring semesters) funds cannot disburse more than 10 days prior to the first day of class.
-For the summer term, funds cannot disburse more than five days prior to the first day of class.
+For the summer term, funds cannot disburse more than ten days prior to the first day of class.

 Repayment typically begins 60 days after the final disbursement of the loan.
 Borrowers may request an in-school deferment with the U.S. Department of Education.
 If the deferment is approved, repayment will begin six months after the borrower completes their program.
 If the student drops below half-time enrollment or withdraw from the university, the borrower will enter into six-month grace period prior to repayment of their loan.

 Loans begin to go into repayment when a student does the following:

 - Graduates from school